 Many students learn better with visual cues.
 Regardless of the subject matter, visual aids can help get your point across.
-For example, when working on complex math equations, or teaching students difficult subject matter, being able to write a real-time example on a whiteboard, or use visual aids from around your home or office to teach complex concepts, will help reinforce your message.
+When you work on complex math equations or teach students complicated subject matter, you want to write a real-time example with a pen tablet or use visual aids from around your home or office to teach complex concepts.
+It will help reinforce your message.
 No matter how many learning tools you create before a tutoring session, there will always be a time where you need to provide an immediate example off the cuff.
 So make sure you have the appropriate classroom equipment to do so.

 There are several different programs to help you meet with your students.
-Selecting the best one may be partially personal preference, but also consider the overall flexibility of the program, your comfort level, and the compatibility of real-time teaching tools, like idroo, which is an online educational whiteboard.
+Selecting the best one may be partially a personal preference, and consider the program’s overall flexibility, comfort level, and compatibility of real-time teaching tools, like free online whiteboards.

 Common platforms for tutoring include Zoom or Skype, for example.
 Having a reliable form of video chat is essential for effective tutoring online.
 If teaching math or science, or other subjects where you will need a chalkboard type experience, consider using a virtual whiteboard, like idroo, or baiboard, or Scribblar to assist with lessons.

 Also important is document sharing.
 Trello, Google Docs, Dropbox, or Dropmark will allow you and your students to collaborate on papers, quizzes, and other materials.
 They are all relatively easy to use and can provide a similar document-sharing experience.

 Before you get started with online tutoring, you want to take a little time to get comfortable with your chosen equipment, video platform, virtual whiteboard, and your file-sharing programs.
 By familiarizing yourself with these tools, you will create a seamless experience that mimics in-person one-on-one tutoring that your students will appreciate.